ookelvyn/System-attack-and-defense/README.md

 **Credential Attack II**
-- a.
-Write the passwd hash for john to a file.
+- Write the passwd hash for john to a file.
-- b.
-Use password list to decrypt hash
+- Use password list to decrypt hash
-- c.
-Use the show cmd to display decrypted password
+- Use the show cmd to display decrypted password

 ![image](https://github.com/ookelvyn/System-attack-and-defense/assets/30266503/b30ffe21-e0b6-482a-859f-b0e1fd27f464)